 One of the key dimensions in assessing the quality of housing conditions is the availability of sufficient space in the dwelling.
 The overcrowding rate describes the proportion of people living in an overcrowded dwelling, as defined by the number of rooms available to the household, the household’s size, as well as its members’ ages and their family situation.

 In addition to overcrowding, some other aspects of housing deprivation – such as the lack of a bath or a toilet, a leaking roof in the dwelling, or a dwelling considered as being too dark – are taken into account to build a more complete indicator of housing quality.
 The severe housing deprivation rate is defined as the proportion of persons living in a dwelling which is considered as being overcrowded, while having at the same time at least one of these aforementioned housing deprivation measures.
 Across the EU-27 as a whole, 5.5 % of the population suffered from severe housing deprivation in 2011, compared to 5.7 % in 2010 (see Figure 4).
 There were five EU Member States where more than one in ten of the population faced severe housing deprivation, with the share rising to 17.9 % in Latvia and peaking at just over one in four persons (25.9 %) in Romania.
-By contrast, less than 1 % of the population in Finland, Ireland and the Netherlands faced severe housing deprivation.
+By contrast, less than 1 % of the population in Finland and the Netherlands faced severe housing deprivation.
 Compared with 2010, the percentage of people experiencing severe housing deprivation overall decreased by 0.2 percentage points (pp) at EU level in 2011.
 The largest decreases occurred in Slovenia (- 6.7 pp), Estonia (- 6.5 pp), Lithuania (- 5.9 pp) and Latvia (- 4.7 percentage points).
 However, with the exception of Estonia this may, at least in part, be due to a reported break in series in 2011.
 The largest increase in people experiencing severe housing deprivation was reported by Italy (up 2.1 percentage points between 2010 and 2011).

 Data sources and availability